AndrewMichael2020/a-simple-machine/README.md

     Hello, world!
     Converted string to int: 123
+    EXAMPLE_FLAG is NOT defined.
+This code is included instead.

-## How to See the Preprocessed C Code
+### How to See the Preprocessed C Code
 To see the C code after the preprocessor has run (with all includes expanded), use:

     gcc -E preprocessor_examples.c -o preprocessor_examples.i